+- 3. In kms type, select external.

+- 4. Click the External KMS tab.

-Enter the following information to identify the Azure Key Vault and the required encryption key identifiers.
-Add the appropriate encryption key ID to each field.
+- 5. Enter the following information to identify the Azure Key Vault and the required encryption key identifiers, adding the appropriate encryption key ID to each field:

-- Set hostname using DNS Name from the Azure Key Vault (without the beginning "https://" and the ending "/", and ending with "vault.azure.net"). - Set port 443 - Copy the encryption key IDs for the Azure Key Vault into the external data encryption key field, the external config encryption key field, and the external logs encryption key field.
+- Set host name using DNS Name from the Azure Key Vault (without the beginning https://and the ending /, and ending with vault.azure.net).

+- Set port to 443.

+- Copy the encryption key IDs for the Azure Key Vault into the external data encryption key id, external config encryption key id, and external logs encryption key id fields.

-Click OK to configure encryption.
+- 6. Click OK to configure encryption.

-Note: We recommend that you create three separate encryption key IDs (one for data, one for configuration, and one for logs).
+We recommend that you create three separate encryption key IDs (one for data, one for configuration, and one for logs).
 Give each a descriptive name in order to help distinguish between them.

-Setting Description host name The host name of the external Key Vault. port The external Key Vault client socket port number. external data encryption key id The identifier of the encryption key from the external KMS that is to be used to encrypt data files. external config encryption key id The identifier of the encryption key from the external KMS that is to be used to encrypt config files. external logs encryption key id The identifier of the encryption key from the external KMS that is to be used to encrypt log files.
+Setting Description host name The host name of the external Key Vault. port The external Key Vault client socket port number.

+Setting Description external data encryption key id The identifier of the encryption key from the external KMS that is to be used to encrypt data files. external config encryption key id The identifier of the encryption key from the external KMS that is to be used to encrypt config files. external logs encryption key id The identifier of the encryption key from the external KMS that is to be used to encrypt log files.